BioSSA/BioSSA.github.io/01-ssa_theory.markdown

 ---
 layout: layout-bootstrap-tmp
 title: "Singular Spectrum Analysis"
-permalink: theory.html
+permalink: 01-ssa_theory.html
 tags: theory
 ---

 #  Singular Spectrum Analysis
 <div class="alert alert-success">
-    This article is based on following papers supported by the NG13-083 grant of Dynasty Foundation:<br/>
+    The theory and algorithms of SSA and its extensions, which are used in BioSSA, can be found in the following papers supported by the NG13-083 grant of Dynasty Foundation:<br/>
     N. Golyandina, A. Korobeynikov, A. Shlemov, K. Usevich. <a href = "http://arxiv.org/pdf/1309.5050.pdf" class="alert-link">Multivariate and 2D Extensions of Singular Spectrum Analysis with the Rssa Package.</a> Submitted to Journal of Statistical Software. <br/>
     A. Shlemov, N. Golyandina. <a href = "http://arxiv.org/pdf/1401.4980.pdf" class="alert-link">Shaped extensions of singular spectrum analysis.</a> Accepted by <a href = "http://fwn06.housing.rug.nl/mtns2014/" class="alert-link">The 21st International Symposium on Mathematical Theory of Networks and Systems.</a>
 </div>